mystere1337/libjson/README.md

 - Object saving to file
 - Getting setting value at runtime
 - Dot support in setting names
-- Setting removalecome a tester and
+- Removing setting at runtime
-- Setting addition
+- Adding setting at runtime

 ### Supported types